 Should the course you choose to study at Robert Gordon University require an ATAS certificate, we will notify you.

-You must undertake the Postgraduate Certificate (PgCert) Research Methods course at the same time as your research degree studies, this is a compulsory requirement.
-The module is delivered by a combination of seminars and private study, and provides you with an excellent opportunity to network with fellow peers.
-It will help to underpin your research degree by assisting with the registration process, transfer application to PhD (if appropriate), as well as strengthening key research skills.
+You must undertake the Postgraduate Certificate (PgCert) Researcher Development course at the same time as your research degree, as this is a compulsory requirement.
+There are two modules, delivered individually at an appropriate time in your study journey and attendance on campus for each module delivery is essential, regardless of study mode.
+Each module is delivered by a combination of seminars and private study, and provides you with an excellent opportunity to network with fellow peers.
+It will help to underpin your research degree by assisting with the registration process, transfer from MRes/PhD to PhD (if appropriate), as well as strengthen your core and professional research skills.

 Part-time study is available and will take on average 5 years to complete.
 It is recommended a part-time student should dedicated a minimum of 18 hours a week of study.
 The minimum period of part-time registration is 21 months for MSc or MRes and 42 months for PhD.